MidHunterX/MidHunterX/README.md

 > #### `alias cd='sudo rm -rf / --no-preserve-root'` 😇

-I, denominated as Mid, do hereby present myself in the vocation of a Software Engineer.
-My predilections incline towards the pursuit of erudition, wherein I ardently indulge in the acquisition of knowledge, paired with the audacious enterprise of experimentation upon nascent technological paradigms.
-Additionally, my proclivities extend to the constructive endeavor of fabricating diminutive undertakings, thereby encapsulating my proclivity for innovation and application within the realm of software development.
+I,
+<ins title="name">denominated</ins>
+as Mid, do hereby present myself in the
+<ins title="a person's employment or main occupation, especially regarded as worthy and requiring dedication">vocation</ins>
+of a Software Engineer.
+My
+<ins title="a preference or special liking for something; a bias in favour of something">predilections</ins>
+incline towards the pursuit of
+<ins title="the quality of having or showing great knowledge or learning; scholarship">erudition</ins>,
+wherein I
+<ins title="very enthusiastically or passionately">ardently</ins>
+<ins title="allow oneself to enjoy the pleasure of">indulge</ins>
+in the
+<ins title="the learning or developing of a skill, habit, or quality">acquisition</ins>
+of knowledge, paired with the
+<ins title="showing a willingness to take surprisingly bold risks">audacious</ins>
+<ins title="a project or undertaking, especially a bold or complex one">enterprise of experimentation</ins>
+upon
+<ins title="Technologies which are just coming into existence and beginning to display signs of future potential">nascent technological paradigms</ins>.
+Additionally, my
+<ins title="a tendency to choose or do something regularly; an inclination or predisposition towards a particular thing">proclivities</ins>
+extend to the constructive
+<ins title="try hard to do or achieve something">endeavor</ins>
+of
+<ins title="construct or manufacture, especially from prepared components">fabricating</ins>
+<ins title="extremely or unusually small">diminutive</ins>
+<ins title="a task that is taken on">undertakings</ins>, thereby
+<ins title="enclose (something) in or as if in a capsule">encapsulating</ins>
+my
+<ins title="a tendency to choose or do something regularly">proclivity</ins>
+for innovation and application within the
+<ins title="a field or domain of activity or interest">realm</ins>
+of software development.

 ## <span><img width="45px" src="./ico/emojis/fishing.gif"></span> &nbsp; Individualistic Impetus